Mel Gibson: Directing

+Directing style

+Gibson has credited his directors, particularly George Miller, Peter Weir, and Richard Donner, with teaching him the craft of filmmaking and influencing him as a director.
+As a director, Gibson sometimes breaks the tension on set by having his actors perform serious scenes wearing a red clown nose.
+Helena Bonham Carter said, "He has a very basic sense of humor.
+It's a bit lavatorial and not very sophisticated."
+Gibson inserted a single frame of himself smoking a cigarette into the 2005 teaser trailer of Apocalypto.

 Film work

 Gibson's screen acting career began in 1976, with a role on the Australian television series The Sullivans.
-In his career, Gibson has appeared in 43 films, including the Mad Max and Lethal Weapon film series.
-In addition to acting, Gibson has also directed four films, including Braveheart and The Passion of the Christ; produced 11 films; and written two films.
+In his career, Gibson has appeared in 63 films, including the Mad Max and Lethal Weapon film series.
+In addition to acting, Gibson has also directed six films, including Braveheart and The Passion of the Christ; produced 11 films; and written three films.
 Films either starring or directed by Mel Gibson have earned over US$2.5 billion, in the United States alone.
 Gibson's filmography includes television series, feature films, television films, and animated films.

 Mad Max series

 Gibson got his breakthrough role as the leather-clad post-apocalyptic survivor in George Miller's Mad Max.
 The independently financed blockbuster helped to make him an international star.
 In the United States, the actors' Australian accents were dubbed with American accents.
 The original film spawned two sequels: Mad Max 2 (known in North America as The Road Warrior) and Mad Max 3 (known in North America as Mad Max Beyond Thunderdome).
 A fourth movie, Mad Max: Fury Road (2015), was made with Tom Hardy in the title role.